-Finally, the "dot.com" suffix which is present in the domain name, is disregarded for the purposes of assessing confusing similarity, as it could not negate the clear impression that the domain name is confusingly similar to the trademark.
+Thirdly, the "dot.cam" suffix, a New gTLD, which is present in the domain name, is disregarded for the purposes of assessing confusing similarity, as it could not negate the clear impression that the domain name is confusingly similar to the trademark.

-The Panel therefore finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark and that this conclusion is supported by and consistent with the many prior UDRP decisions cited by the Complainant.
+The Panel therefore finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark and that this conclusion is supported by and consistent with the prior UDRP decisions cited by the Complainant.